iberny/cs152bots_g6/README.md

 accuracy data used to evaluate the model, and our final demo video showing how the bot works on Discord.

-Our final demo video can also be found [here](https://drive.google.com/file/d/18SeZaneBkLY_1ANi8-bz77GaIcOc1pB6/view?usp=sharing).
+Our final demo video, poster, and figures can also be found [here](https://drive.google.com/drive/folders/1NDtQitDuND1iD5SSEBZy3zLCZ57Aejpp?usp=sharing).

 ## Discord Bot Framework Code